 Walls, doors and various other building components will block this attempted signal and render the GPS useless.
 So, it is irrelevant where you use your GPS watch as long as you have direct access to the sky, it will pick up data from the constantly circulating satellites and function without problem.

 Among the watch, the face (or screen) is most prone to this debris as it is not protected or covered by anything.
 When the time comes, and if you are ever unsure if it needs to be cleaned, you can do it anyway, the process of cleaning the face is straightforward.

 All you will need is either a soft cloth or a soft-bristled toothbrush, a dish filled with warm water, and a touch of mild detergent.
 Combine a touch of the soap into the dish to create the solution.
-Now, merely dip your toothbrush or cloth lightly into the solution and begin to gently brush the top of the watch face.
+Then, merely dip your toothbrush or cloth lightly into the solution and begin to gently brush the top of the watch face.
 Do not exert too much force as all you are trying to do is rid the dirt and dust.

 Let’s start with leather, which is the simplest one when it comes to cleaning.
 All you should do with leather is to wipe the band down with a damp cloth.
 Now, with a steel band (or any other type of metal that it is constructed from) you should clean them in the same manner that you did the watch face.

 Past being knowledgeable and understanding of the water-rating, there are individual bodies of water that you should avoid altogether.
 One that comes to mind is salt water.
 Indeed, salt water will corrode metal five times faster than regular water would.
 But, still, a metal such as stainless steel can hold up reasonably well in salt water.

 But, one body of water you may not think of is a pool.
 It all has to do with the chlorine that is injected into the pool.
 This, much like salt in the ocean, can cause corrosion to the metal.